-Selected balances of opinion are seasonally adjusted once a year8 using X11-ARIMA software.
+Selected balances of opinion are seasonally adjusted once a year10.
+The operation is performed with TRAMO-SEATS software for the two-monthly and six-monthly series.

 To produce a seasonally adjusted series from a raw series, we subtract the seasonal-coefficient series from the raw series: